 Meanwhile, hard boil 6 eggs.
-Like the bacon, there are a few different ways to hard boil eggs – bake, steam, or simmer.
+Like the bacon, there are a few different ways to hard boil eggs.
 My favorite way is to cover eggs in a saucepan with water 1″ above the tops then bring the water to a boil.
 Remove the pan from the heat then cover and let the eggs sit for 11 minutes before scooping into a bowl of ice water.

 Once cooled, crack the shells lightly all over then peel.
 Voila – perfect hard boiled eggs every time!

-Chop the eggs then add to a bowl with 1/4 cup mayonnaise, 1/2 teaspoon yellow mustard, 1/4 teaspoon paprika, salt, pepper, and a drizzle of fresh lemon juice.
+Chop the eggs then add to a bowl with mayonnaise, yellow mustard, paprika, salt, pepper, plus a drizzle of fresh lemon juice.
 Don’t skip the lemon juice – it REALLY makes the egg salad.
-Finally, stir in 2 small green onions that have been thinly sliced.
+Finally, stir in chopped green onions.

-Last step, layering!
-Scoop 1/3 of the egg salad into the bottom of 3, 16oz mason jars then top with 1/3 of 3 chopped Roma tomatoes, 1/3 of the chopped bacon, and 1 cup (ish) arugula or the greens of your choice.
+Last step = layering.
+Scoop 1/3 of the egg salad into the bottom of 3, 16oz mason jars then top with chopped Roma tomatoes, 1/3 of the chopped bacon, and 1 cup (ish) arugula or the greens of your choice.
 Screw the lid on then stash in the fridge.
-So easy, right???
+So easy, right?
 I hope you love these healthy, yummy gluten-free lunches – enjoy!

 BLT Egg Salad Jars

 BLT Egg Salad Jars are SO easy and delicious, plus they're packed with protein and fresh vegetables.
-Assemble for grab-and-go gluten-free lunches throughout the week!
+Assemble for easy grab-and-go lunches!

 - 5 slices bacon